emicklei/gi/docs/DESIGN.md

 - fallthrough cannot be used with a type switch.
 - declTable must be declSlice; the order is important , see TestDeclarationExample
 - clear with a pointer to a var?
+- drop Instance?, use https://stackoverflow.com/questions/57567466/create-a-struct-by-reflection-in-go  this only support Exported fields.
+Cannot use it.

 if a program imports external packages then a new `gi` is created using additional generated sources that will setup all exported functions,consts and vars to the environment.